NYUAppSec/appsec_hw4/README.md

   But I expect at a minimum to use Gradle to automatically test if your code can compile.
 * Read this [document](https://docs.gradle.org/current/userguide/command_line_interface.html) to have a better understanding of what Gradle does.

+### Submission
+If you’d like to submit this part, push the `hw4p1handin` tag with the following:

+    git tag -a -m "Completed hw4 part1." hw4p1handin
+    git push origin main
+    git push origin hw4p1handin

 ## Part 2: It's all about intent

 As you may remember from class, Android uses Intents to move in between parts of